zachpmanson/notes/notes/Notes/Software/Unix/Unix Programs/Make.md

 Make is a language/program that is designed to simplify compiling and linking C programs by automating the process and only recompiling files that have actually been modified.
+Its very brittle, but effective in many situations.

 Need to have `Makefile` in the project, run with `make` command.